vimeo/VimeoUpload/README.md

 2. Ensure you have been granted permission to use the "upload" scope.
 This permission must explicitly be granted by Vimeo API admins.
 You can request this permission on your "My Apps" page under "Request upload access".
 Visit [developer.vimeo.com](https://developer.vimeo.com/).
 3. Ensure that the OAuth token that you're using to make your requests has the "upload" scope included.

-### Example Projects
+### Which example project should I use?

+The publicly available server-side Vimeo upload API is comprised of 4 separate requests that must be made in sequence.
+The 4 requests are:

+1. Create a video object
+2. Upload the video file
+3. Activate the video object
+4. Optionally set the video object's metadata (e.g. title, description, privacy, etc.)

+A simplified server-side flow that eliminates steps 3 and 4 is being used in the current [Vimeo iOS](https://itunes.apple.com/app/id425194759) and [Vimeo Android](https://play.google.com/store/apps/details?id=com.vimeo.android.videoapp) mobile apps.
+While it's currently for internal use only, we're actively working on making it available to the public before the end of 2017.

+While VimeoUpload contains support for both of these flows, the public only has access to the 4-step upload process.
+That means the following:

 1. If you would like to get started using an example project, **you must set your build target to be `VimeoUpload-iOS-OldUpload`**.
+This is the example that uses the publicly accessible 4-step flow.

 2. In order to run this project, **you will have to insert a valid OAuth token into the `init` method of the class called `OldVimeoUploader`** where it says `"YOUR_OAUTH_TOKEN"`.
 You can obtain an OAuth token by visiting [developer.vimeo.com](https://developer.vimeo.com/apps) and creating a new "app" and associated OAuth token.
 Without a valid OAuth token, you will be presented with a "Request failed: unauthorized (401)" error alert when you try to upload a video.